PAMunb/svfa/README.md

 which in its result section presents six experiments to answer one of its RQ: *How effective are taint analysis tools on TaintBench compared to DroidBench*, where FLOWDROID and AMANDROID as the chosen tools.

-In the next sections, we will focus in **Experiment 2** and **Experiment 3** and use our tool (JSVFA) to reproduce them.
+In the next sections, we will focus in **Experiment 2** and **Experiment 3** and use the latest version of JSVFA to reproduce them.
-After that, we will compare the already computed results for FLOWDROID to our results.
+Both experiments compare the matches between the set of leaks reported by each APK execution TaintBench paper, referred to as `expected`, against the number of leaks identified by JSVFA, which is termed `actual`.
+A `match` is when the source and sink are the same in both the actual and expected sets.
+We have created a file `taintbench.properties` to set the configurations in module `taintbench`.

 #### Environment Setup